Gallard88/Sunfish_MK2/README.md

 * Research into various ideas and techniques for the construction of the system.
 * Research into available hardware and designs.
 * Calculations related to the design of the system.
+* Models of the system and it's various compontents.